-The spending money budget is also calculated to cover meals, and occasionally camping ,those times when the truck is not on the road.
+The spending money budget is also calculated to cover meals and occasionally camping those times when the truck is not on the road.
 In some destinations where there are popular overnight excursions such as on Zanzibar Island or on the houseboats on Lake Kariba meals and camping are not covered.
 At other busy destinations such as Victoria Falls accommodation is covered but there is so much happening it is impractical to organise meals from the truck.
 You may also need to spend on personal costs such as email, toiletries etc.

 Some weeks you will spend more and other weeks less.
-The current recommendation to carry as personal spending money for this safari is 1,650 - 2,000 USD.
-Allow an extra 30 USD per week approximately if you think you might want to occasionally upgrade your accommodation to stay in chalets, which are available at some campsites.
+The current recommendation to carry as personal spending money for this safari is 1,100 - 1,300 USD.
+Allow an extra 30 USD a week approximately if you think you might want to occasionally upgrade your accommodation to stay in chalets, which are available at some campsites.

-For those who enjoy shopping or even browsing there are many different items to tempt you - traditional drums in Uganda, Tanzanian makonde carvings and stone chess boards, kangas and kikois, beads and jewellery, Malawi chairs, wooden giraffes and batiks to name just a few.
+For those who enjoy shopping or even browsing there are many different items to tempt you - traditional drums from Uganda, Tanzanian makonde carvings and stone chess boards, kangas and kikois, beads and jewellery, Malawi chairs, wooden giraffes and batiks to name just a few.

-Regularly 'smallish' optional activities costing under 20 USD also arise and these also will be covered by this spending money.
-Also, some clients like to buy a T-shirt at Victoria Falls as a souvenir of one of the many activities you might try, or a DVD of 'the big day out'.
-The Falls is also one of the places where the local restaurants offer huge variety and after weeks on the road, you might be tempted to try them, or even the nightclub or the casino!
+Regularly 'smallish' optional activities such as village walks also arise costing under 20 USD, and these also will be covered by this spending money.
+Alternatively some clients like to buy a T-shirt at Livingstone of one of the many activities you might try or a DVD of 'the big day out'- white water rafting or gorge swinging.
+Victoria Falls is also one of the places where the local restaurants offer huge variety and after weeks on the road are too tempting to miss.

-Tipping: You may like to consider tips for good service, particularly at some of the main highlights such as after your gorilla trek, Ngorongoro Crater, houseboats at Lake Kariba and the Okavango Delta.
-You may find that you want to organise these tips as a group or individually.
+Tipping: You may like to consider tips for good service, particularly at some of the big highlights such as after your gorilla trek, Ngorongoro Crater, the houseboats at Lake Kariba for example.
+You may find that you may like to organise this as a group or individually.